Our programmes and initiatives in Africa and Asia

 The Developing Excellence in Leadership and Training in Africa (DELTAS Africa) programme is a scheme funded by Wellcome in partnership with the UK Department for International Development.

 Eleven DELTAS awards have been made to leading African researchers to establish cutting-edge research and training programmes across the continent.

 DELTAS Africa is managed by AESA in partnership with the funders.
 AESA leads on decision making for African science, technology and innovation supported through the scheme.

 The Wellcome Trust/DBT India Alliance

-The Wellcome Trust/DBT India Alliance is a co-funded initiative between Wellcome and the Department of Biotechnology, Government of India.
-The Alliance was launched in 2008 and supports future scientific leaders in India through fellowship awards.
+The Wellcome Trust/DBT India Alliance is an initiative between Wellcome and the Department of Biotechnology (DBT), Government of India.

 Wellcome Trust Centres for Global Health Research

 Our Wellcome Trust Centres for Global Health Research (WTCGHR) work in partnership with institutions in the UK and low- and middle-income countries.
 The Centres support career development for individual researchers and help institutions to develop their expertise in global health.

 There are five Wellcome Trust Centres for Global Health Research.